-FIRST ALERT: Colorado State researchers now forecasting one of the most active hurricane seasons ever
+FIRST ALERT: Colorado State researchers release updated forecast for remainder of hurricane season

-MYRTLE BEACH, SC (WMBF) - Researchers from Colorado State University issued an update to the 2020 hurricane season forecast and now indicate it will be one of the most active on record.
+MYRTLE BEACH, SC (WMBF) - Researchers from Colorado State University issued an update to the 2021 hurricane season forecast.

 Copyright 2020 WMBF.
 All rights reserved.